georgemandis/ask-a-computer/README.md

 - What process is using the most memory right now on my machine?

-To use this:
+## Requirements:
+- Node 19.1+
+- An OpenAI account and API token stored as an environmental variable

+## Getting started
 - Run `npm install` or `yarn` from the project root
 - Get an API token from OpenAI
-- Set the value for `OPENAI_API_TOKEN` to this token
+- Set the value for an environmental variale called `OPENAI_API_TOKEN` to this token
-- Update the `platform` variable in `index.js` to match your system (default is macOS)
+- **Important →** Update the `platform` variable in `index.js` to match your system (default is `macOS`)
-- run `node index.js` from the root folder.

-**Notes**:
+- run `npm run start` or `yarn start` from the root folder.
+You can also run `debug` or `safe` to automatically pass in flags that will surface more logging and protect you from yourself.

+### Flags
 There are 2 flags that can be passed in:
 - `--debug` will show helpful debugging information including raw responses from OpenAI, the command it tries to execute and more-detailed error messages
 - `--dry-run` will request a command from OpenAI but not actually run it

-## Requirements:
-- Node 19.1+
-- An OpenAI account and API token stored as an environmental variable